suzaku-io/diode/doc/usage/Views.md

 <img src="../images/architecture-view.png" style="float: right; padding: 10px">
 In Diode a _view_ is a component that renders data from a model and reacts to model updates.
-It doesn't necessarily have to be a visual component (although it typically is), you could also use it for automatically storing changed model data into local storage or so.
+It doesn't necessarily have to be a visual component (although it typically is), you could also make one to automatically store changed model data into local storage.

 ## Building a View